 5. Submit a Full Application

 Based upon learnings from the Organizational Assessment, applicants will define their project objectives.
-Completed online applications are to be submitted in Spring 2022 (date TBD).
+Completed online applications are to be submitted on a date TBD.

 6. Site Visits and Presentation

-Site visits by members of the Melvin R. Lane Fund Advisory Board will be conducted during April and May.
-Finalists are required to give short presentations in late Spring (date TBD).
+Site visits by members of the Melvin R. Lane Fund advisory committee will be conducted during May and June.
+Finalists are required to give short presentations in June.
 Funding decisions will be announced in July.